 Think about it: we spend umpteen hours a day on our phones anyway (recent research from Flurry Analytics found that Americans are spending five hours a day on mobile devices.
-Eek!), so we might as well use all that phone surfing to our advantage.
+Eek!), so we might as well embrace the fact that phones are good and use all that time to our advantage.

 First stop?
 Book yourself into one of our illuminating, practical and totally FREE sessions at a Three Discovery Centre.